openand-inc/waut.ch/README.md

 Subsystems being battery, entropy, encryption, disk, cpu, memory, filesystem, ui, scheduler, and network, all safe and open source technology.

-Presented in this metric format with infinite feedback and an interestingly assymetric chance. scribble anywhere, check in some stress, or get lucky for that matter!
+Presented in this gaming metric format with infinite feedback and an interestingly assymetric chance. scribble anywhere, check in some stress, or get lucky for that matter!

 -----